gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of hanging on to them as a miser hangs on to worn-out boots.

 I eyed the carved vines.
 They seemed fragile, but the *iyemnelili* might still have been able to climb them.
-I saw no other way onto the roof---the false windows were too shallow for handholds---so I put my foot on the lowest vine and tested it with my weight.
+I saw no other way onto the roof—the false windows were too shallow for handholds—so I put my foot on the lowest vine and tested it with my weight.
 It held for a moment, then broke with a sharp crack.
 I would not get to the roof that way.
-I would have to---
+I would have to—

 *Plink plink.
 Plink plink.* I glanced down.
 The carved spider was plucking its web with one leg, *plink plink*, like a fiddler plucking her top string.